 I pitched a concept for our internal “Off the Grid” hackathon that reframed the reconciliation problem entirely: instead of building a better matching tool, I proposed a donation impact tracker modeled after package delivery applications like FedEx.

-What changed internally
+What changed for the team

-What changed for the product roadmap
+What changed for the platform

 Platform Strategy · Design Systems · Scalability · Cross-functional Leadership